Learning Control by Iterative Inversion: Discussion

 \section{Discussion}

 We presented a new formulation for learning control, based on an inverse problem approach, and demonstrated its application to learning deep neural network policies that can reconstruct diverse behaviors, given an embedding of the desired trajectory.
 We developed the fundamental theory underlying iterative inversion, and demonstrated promising results on several simple tasks.
+We also found that for very diverse behaviors, our formulation learns and generalizes more effectively than RL or IRL approaches, which we attribute to the stable supervised-learning method at its core.

-We only considered a particular trajectory embedding based on an off-the-shelf VQ-VAE, which we believe to be general and practical.
+We only considered a particular trajectory embedding based on an off-the-shelf VQ-VAE, which we found to be general and practical.
 Important questions for future work include characterizing the effect of the embedding on performance, and training an embedding jointly with the policy.
 Additionally, the exploration noise, which we found to be important, can potentially be replaced with more advanced exploration strategies from the RL literature.

-Another interesting question is how to generate intents from a partial description of a trajectory, such as a natural language description.
+Another question is how to generate intents from a partial description of a trajectory, such as a natural language description.
 Diffusion models, which have recently gained popularity for learning distributions over latent variables~\citep{rombach2021highresolution}, are one potential approach for this.

-One open question that remains is the gap between the strict conditions for convergence under a linear approximation in our theory, and the generally stable performance we observed in practice with expressive policies and non-linear dynamics.
-Another open question is whether iterative inversion can be extended to non-deterministic systems.
-We believe that our work provides the fundamentals for further investigating these important questions.
+Remaining open questions include the gap between the strict conditions for convergence under a linear approximation in our theory and the stable performance we observed in practice with expressive policies and non-linear dynamics, and whether iterative inversion can be extended to non-deterministic systems.
+Our work provides the fundamentals for further investigating these important questions.